scottysseus/rational-discourse/README.md

 # Rational Discourse

 _Rational Discourse_ is a game we created for the [Area of Effect](https://aoe-event.com/about) game jam.
 The jam was a 48 hour event starting on 11/20/2020 as part of the broader event, which included key notes, raffles, and fundraisers.
+The theme this year was **Message Received** so we decided to make a game about political messaging and propaganda, and had much fun adding a humorous tone to that topic!

 [> itch.io page <](https://nmoadev.itch.io/rational-discourse)